-Beginning orthodontic braces treatment on upper and lower teeth is the best strategy to achieve optimal tooth and jaw alignment.
-Your orthodontist will attach metal brackets to each tooth with the help of specially-made dental cement.
+Beginning orthodontic braces treatment Enid on upper and lower teeth is the best strategy to achieve optimal tooth and jaw alignment.
+Your orthodontist will attach metal brackets to each tooth with the help of specially made-dental cement.

 Between each set of brackets, a wire is inserted.
 This wire will be adjusted regularly to apply pressure to the teeth and help them migrate into the right place.
 If more effort is required to shift the jaw, rubber bands, coils, or springs may be added to early braces.

 Because teeth and jaws take time to shift into the proper positions, your child should anticipate wearing braces for about two years.
 After they’re removed, your child will need to wear a retainer for several months to keep their teeth in their new places and their jaw aligned properly.

 Being a parent is tough and requires a lot of time and dedication.
 That’s why we want to make things a bit easier for you so that you are able to give your child the best care possible and so that you can continue being the super parent your child deserves.
 Below are some specific signs that you should watch for that indicate your child could benefit from an orthodontic consultation.

 - Thumb-sucking or continued use of pacifiers beyond age three or four.

 - Your child breathes through their mouths more than their noses.